SomeSpaceNerd/Anycubic-Kobra-Go-Neo-LCD-Driver/README.md

 ```bash
 sudo ./fbcp-ili9341
 ```
 If you see the terminal, congrats!
 You can move to the next step.
 If you get a white screen - check your wiring.
-If it still doesn't work, try changing
+If it still doesn't work, try uncommenting `dtoverlay=vc4-kms-v4d` in `/boot/config.txt` or change it to `dtoverlay=vc4-fkms-v4d`.

 Now we need to make sure the driver starts at startup.
 Edit the file `/etc/rc.local` by typing `sudo nano /etc/rc.local`, and add a line: